datalayer/jupyter-ui/README.md

 ## Usage

+The jupyter-reat can be used in any React.js application.

-Install the latest `@datalayer/jupyter-react` npm package and get inspired by the [examples](./src/examples) in this repository.
-You can also reuse examples from this separated [jupyter-examples](https://github.com/datalayer/jupyter-examples) repository.
+Install the latest `@datalayer/jupyter-react` npm package and get inspired by the [examples](./tree/main/examples) in this repository.

-This library can be used to extend exsiting solutions.
-For example, we maintain an plugin to [Docusaurus](https://docusaurus.io) in the [examples/docusarus](./examples/docusarus) folder.
+We also maintain an plugin to [Docusaurus](https://docusaurus.io) in the [examples/docusaurus](./tree/main/examples/docusaurus) folder.

 ## Literate Notebook